mamedev/mame/docs/source/commandline/commandline-all.rst

 **-numscreens** *<count>*

 	Tells MAME how many output windows to create.
-For most games, a single output window is all you need, but some games originally used multiple screens (*e.g. Darius, PlayChoice-10*).
+For most systems, a single output window is all you need, but some systems originally used multiple screens (*e.g. Darius and PlayChoice-10 arcade machines*).
 Each screen (up to 4) has its own independent settings for physical monitor, aspect ratio, resolution, and view, which can be set using the options below.
 The default is *1*.

 .. _mame-commandline-window: